rayer456/electrobot/README.md

     "name": "bike"
     ```
 - Set `auto_start` to `true` if you want the prediction to start automatically based on Livesplit.
 If not, set to `false`.
 If you set `auto_start` to `true`, you must fill in `split_name` with a split name in Livesplit.
 When this split starts, a prediction will start, unless a prediction is still active.

+- **Note:** If you use subsplits don't forget the - before the actual split name
     ```json
     "auto_predict": {
                     "auto_start": true,